trishume/screentunes/Readme.md

 I found out about this effect from the Hacker News comments on a page that was about a completely different bar spacing effect but produced sound out of some monitors (including my external Samsung LCD).
-[Some commenters](https://news.ycombinator.com/item?id=8856930) produced theories including that this is caused by the expansion and contraction of capacitors in the display as the screen scans down and the black pixels take a different amount of power than the white pixels.
+[Some commenters](https://news.ycombinator.com/item?id=8856930) produced theories including that this is caused by the expansion and contraction of capacitors/inductors in the display as the screen scans down and the black pixels take a different amount of power than the white pixels.
 This theory suggests that varying the width of the bars would change the pitch, which indeed does happen.